-A document is available at the end of this guidance to support schools to review and put in place effective practice in relation to Peer on Peer Sexual Harassment, Online Sexual Abuse and Sexual Violence.
+A document is available at the end of this guidance to support schools to review and put in place effective practice in relation to Child on child Sexual Harassment, Online Sexual Abuse and Sexual Violence.

-17. Peer on Peer Sexual Harassment, Online Sexual Abuse and Sexual Violence
+14. Child on child Sexual Harassment, Online Sexual Abuse and Sexual Violence